List of Canon camcorders: Shooting formats

-Users can pay for Canon to re-configure the camera to shoot in 50i and 25f.
+Users could pay for Canon to re-configure the camera to shoot in 50i and 25f.
 24f, not to be taken as 24p, is derived from cooler running interlaced CCDs that are clocked at 48 Hz.
 Every two of the 48 fields are captured at precisely the same moment in time providing an image capture in camera without the need of any additional internal cooling devices for the CCDs.
 The digital signal processor that enables the CCDs to capture in the "f" frame rate is called DIGIC DV II (DIGital Image Core – DigitalVideo version II).
 The technology is similar to the DIGIC II that Canon uses for their digital still cameras.
 Much of the technology is being kept under wraps, and the manufacturer of the CCDs is being kept secret.

 Compatibility

-The XL H1 is shipped by Canon in one of two basic configurations, aiming the unit at either NTSC or PAL markets.
-The NTSC configuration supports NTSC DV and NTSC HDV 1080i60 30f and 24f.
+The XL H1 was shipped by Canon in one of two basic configurations, aiming the unit at either NTSC or PAL markets.
+The NTSC configuration supports NTSC DV and NTSC HDV 1080i60, 30f and 24f.
 The PAL configuration supports PAL DV and HDV at 1080i50.
-A modification is available from a Canon Authorised Service Centre to make a single unit capable of both sets of systems, allowing users to switch "personality" through an on-screen menu selection.
+A modification was available from a Canon Authorised Service Centre to make a single unit capable of both sets of systems, allowing users to switch "personality" through an on-screen menu selection.
 Owners of the PAL / 1080i50 version will probably require this modification, as it is a pre-requisite to obtaining 24f operation.

 At present, the XL H1 24f and 30f HDV is supported by major non-linear editing systems such as Canopus/Grass Valley Edius 5.0, Sony Vegas, Adobe Premiere Pro 2.0, Apple Final Cut Pro 5.1.2 and Avid Xpress Pro.
 As of January 29, 2007, Final Cut Pro does not support standard definition 24f or 30f.

 1080i60 and 1080i50 are cross-compatible with Sony's implementation of HDV; Canon 1080i50 and 1080i60 can play on Sony HDV cameras and decks.
 Canon's 24f, 25f, and 30f are not cross-compatible with Sony's implementation of HDV.
 No 1080 HDV footage will play on JVC HDV cameras or decks.